Placeholder

 Welcome to the Alberta Health Services Section of Clinical Pharmacology and Toxicology (CPT) within the Department of Emergency Medicine – Calgary Zone

-Clinical Pharmacology involves the basic science of pharmacology with added focus on the application of pharmacological principles and methods in the real world.
-It is based on in-depth knowledge of human pharmacology, pharmacokinetics, pharmacogenomics, toxicology and familiarity with how to assess the strengths and limitations of randomized trials of pharmaceutical products.
+Clinical Pharmacology translates the basic science of Pharmacology into clinical science of Therapeutics, focusing on the application of pharmacological principles and methods in the real world.
+It is based on in-depth knowledge of human pharmacology, pharmacokinetics, pharmacogenomics, and toxicology.

-Our purpose is to help create healthy communities.
-We will do this by promoting the safe and rational use of medications, managing and preventing exposure to poisons and chemicals, supporting a harm reduction approach in people affected by substance use, and promoting healthy lifestyles across the human lifespan.
+Our purpose is to help create healthy people, healthy lifestyles, and healthy communities.
+We promote the safe, optimal, and rational use of medications, manage and prevent exposures to poisons and chemicals, and support a harm reduction approach in people affected by substance use.

 Calgary is home to the fourth Royal College CPT subspecialty residency in the country and the first in Western Canada.
 This is a two-year program accredited by the Royal College.
 Entry programs for CPT include Emergency Medicine, Internal Medicine, Pediatrics, Psychiatry and Anesthesia.
 Prospective residents can learn more by clicking here to link to our Residency Program page.